huggingface/blog/sentiment-analysis-python.md

 Tweet: Stupid guy #2\nhttps://t.co/8yKzYjCYIl\n\n#NFT #NFTs #nftcollector #rarible https://t.co/O4V19gMmVk		Sentiment: NEG
 ```

-Then, let's see how many tweets we got for each sentiment and visualize these results:
+Then, let's see how many tweets you got for each sentiment and visualize these results:

 ```python
 # Let's count the number of tweets by sentiments